MKLab-ITI/JGNN/JGNN/docs/Primitives.md

 ## Vector initialization

 You can initialize either a dense tensor with the expression `Tensor denseTensor = new mklab.JGNN.tensor.DenseTensor(long size)` .
 If there are many zero elements expected or if sizes go beyond the max integer limit Java imposes on array sizes (and hence a dense representation can not be stored as an array), a sparse tensor can be used per `Tensor sparseTensor = new mklab.JGNN.tensor.SparseTensor(long size)`.
-For example, one-hot encodings for classification problems can be generated with the following code, which creates a dense tensor with $numClasses$ elements and puts at place $classId \in\{0,1,..numClasses-1\}$ the value 1:
+For example, one-hot encodings for classification problems can be generated with the following code, which creates a dense tensor with $numClasses$ elements and puts at place $`classId \in\{0,1,..numClasses-1\}`$ the value 1:

 ```java
 int classId = ...;